Commercial Construction Loan Guide

 Construction lending is among the most complex financing structures.
 This guide walks through the key elements of commercial construction loans.

 Key components of a construction loan include the draw schedule, interest reserve, contingency budget, and completion guarantees.
-The draw schedule outlines when and how funds are released.
-The interest reserve covers interest payments during construction so the borrower doesn't need to make monthly payments while the project generates no income.
-The contingency budget covers unexpected cost overruns.
+The draw schedule outlines when and how funds are released based on specific construction milestones such as foundation completion, framing, mechanical rough-in, and final finishes.
+The interest reserve covers interest payments during the construction period so the borrower does not need to make monthly out-of-pocket payments while the project generates no income.
+The contingency budget, typically 5% to 10% of the total construction cost, covers unexpected cost overruns from material price increases, weather delays, or change orders.
+Completion guarantees, often required in the form of a personal guarantee from the developer, give the lender assurance that the project will be finished even if costs exceed the original budget.

-Qualifying for a construction loan requires development experience, a strong personal financial statement, detailed plans and specifications, a qualified general contractor, and typically 20% to 35% equity including land value.
+Qualifying for a construction loan requires development experience, a strong personal financial statement, detailed architectural plans and specifications, a qualified general contractor with a track record of completing similar projects, and typically 20% to 35% equity including land value.
 Lenders evaluate the borrower's track record with similar projects as a primary underwriting factor.
+A developer who has successfully completed three similar projects will receive significantly better terms than a first-time developer, even if their financial profile is otherwise strong.
+First-time developers may need to partner with an experienced general contractor or bring in an experienced co-developer to satisfy lender requirements.

-The exit strategy for a construction loan is critical.
+The exit strategy for a construction loan is critical and is one of the first things a construction lender evaluates.
 Most construction loans are designed to be taken out by permanent financing once the project is complete and stabilized.
-Having a clear path to permanent debt, whether through conventional refinancing, agency lending, or CMBS, strengthens the construction loan application.
+Having a clear, credible path to permanent debt, whether through conventional refinancing, agency lending for multifamily, or CMBS for commercial properties, strengthens the construction loan application considerably.
+Some developers pre-arrange their permanent financing through a construction-to-permanent loan structure that automatically converts the construction loan to a permanent mortgage upon project completion, eliminating the need for a separate refinance.

 Frequently Asked Questions